top of page

 Christie was born and raised in the Midwest where she received her bachelor's in nursing with a business administration minor from Illinois Wesleyan University.
 While working as an ER nurse in Madison, Wisconsin, Christie was challenged to evaluate her faith.
 Shortly after accepting Jesus as her savior she met her husband on e-harmony and moved to Kalispell to be with him.
 Though she never imagined homeschooling their 3 children, when their oldest began kindergarten, God opened the door and they have been blessed by the Heritage community since.
 After several years at Heritage the parent partnership model was introduced and so began Christie's role as the parent partner coordinator.
 She loves getting to know each Heritage family and remains in awe each year as God weaves together everyone's gifts to bless our wonderful community.

-Erin Tintzman - Operations & Admissions Director
+Erin Tintzman - Director of Operations & Community Engagement

 Erin grew up in Idaho, immersed in classical education.
 She graduated from the University of Colorado with a BS in dental hygiene.
 Erin has a unique passion for life and helping others grow.
 Married to her fabulous husband, Dan, and mother of four amazing children, she has homeschooled for 12 years by the Lord’s faithful leading.
 With an appreciation and love for people, Erin uses her gifts to build up the Heritage community through organizing and overseeing the class days, as well as many "behind the scenes" tasks, which are too numerous to list.
 She cherishes the Heritage community and the support, opportunities, and relationships that come from studying together.
 Erin enjoys the sun, hiking, biking, singing, crafting, camping, skiing, down comforters, Sweet Peaks Ice Cream, and coffee.

-Jane Turner - Head of School, Physical Science; Geometry
+Jane Turner - Head of School

 Jane and her husband, Josh, are the founders of Heritage Academy.
 Jane graduated from Flathead High School in 1999 and from Covenant College in 2003 with a B.S. in Biology and a minor in chemistry.
 While attending college, she worked with a homeschool supplement group in Chattanooga, TN.
 For several years, Jane tutored math and science and has now taught elementary and middle school lab science classes at Heritage for 11 years.
 She is a homeschool mom of nine children who loves all kinds of curriculum and research, hiking, camping, reading aloud, spending time with family, traveling, and a clean house.
 Most of all, Jane loves to see students and families grow to love God, love others, and love learning so that they can use their God-given gifts to shape culture.